-TEXT: The Science of Correct Thinking, Bittle, (Bruce).
+References: Science of Correct Thinking, Bittle.
+(Bruce) Formal Logic, J. Maritain.

 1b.
 Epistemology.
-The problem of knowledge; truth and error; certitude; the criterion of certitude: Scepticism, Descartes' Doubt, Idealism, Relativism; the problem of the Universals, the criterion of Truth; Induction and Deduction.
+The problem of knowledge; truth and error; certitude; motives for certitude; scepticism, Cart tesian, Doubt, Idealism, Relativism, Pragmatism, the problem of the Universals, the criterion of truth; Induction and Dea duction.

-TEXT: Reality and the Mind, Bittle, (Bruce).
+TEXT: Reality and the Mind.
+Bittle.
+(Bruce)